T

 Insider tips

-• Be mindful of altitude sickness; Mexico City is at a high elevation.
+• Be mindful of altitude sickness; Mexico City is over 7,300 feet high.
 Stay hydrated and take it easy on your first day.

 Packing highlights